woywoy123/AnalysisG/docs/source/generators/sampletracer.rst

     .. py:attribute:: Epoch -> int

+        The epoch to start from.

     .. py:attribute:: kFolds -> int

         Number of folds to use for training

     .. py:attribute:: Epochs -> int

+        Number of epochs to train the model with.

     .. py:attribute:: BatchSize -> int